darekf77/taon/README.md

   { name: 'prettier' },
   // process killer
   { name: 'fkill', installName: 'fkill-cli' },
-  // for unit tests runner (WILL EB REMOVED SOON FROM GLOBAL DEPS) { name: 'mocha' },
+  // for unit tests runner (WILL BE REMOVED SOON FROM GLOBAL DEPSS) { name: 'mocha' },
   // for unit tests runner
   { name: 'jest' },
-  // run ts code directly
-  { name: 'ts-node' },
+  // run ts code directly  (WILL BE REMOVED SOON FROM GLOBAL DEPSS) { name: 'ts-node' },
   // oficial vsce package striped out from some restrictions { name: 'taon-vsce' },
-  // analyze you final bundle (WILL EB REMOVED SOON FROM GLOBAL DEPS) { name: 'webpack-bundle-analyzer' },
+  // analyze you final bundle (WILL BE REMOVED SOON FROM GLOBAL DEPSS) { name: 'webpack-bundle-analyzer' },
   // strip types from TypeScript
   { name: 'babel', installName: 'babel-cli' },
-  // create js bundle that are not human readable (WILL EB REMOVED SOON FROM GLOBAL DEPS) { name: 'javascript-obfuscator', version: '4' },
+  // create js bundle that are not human readable (WILL BE REMOVED SOON FROM GLOBAL DEPSS) { name: 'javascript-obfuscator', version: '4' },
-  // minify js (WILL EB REMOVED SOON FROM GLOBAL DEPS) { name: 'uglifyjs', installName: 'uglify-js' },
+  // minify js (WILL BE REMOVED SOON FROM GLOBAL DEPSS) { name: 'uglifyjs', installName: 'uglify-js' },
 ]
 ```